FlavorlessQuark/old_SDL_Tools/README.md

 This also uses SDL2_image, SDL2_ttf and SDL2_mixer

-These are avalable on SDL2 websie, via brew or in this repository under Dev/includes/SDL2
+These are available on SDL2 websie, via brew or in this repository under Dev/includes/SDL2

 # Contents

-This library contains animations, input and display tools. - fro now-
+This library contains animations, input and display tools. - for now-

 - Documentation in the h files, write summary here at some point